You Can Be a Millionaire, and You Should!

 Money has no morality, either good or evil.
 A dollar bill is a tool, like a car.
 You can take that car and run over people in the street, or you can use it to drive your sick neighbor to the hospital.
 The car doesn’t make moral choices, and neither does money.

 There is value in becoming wealthy.
 You can do more with more money.
 Being broke doesn’t make you holy.
 Broke people can’t build schools in Africa.
-Broke people can’t send missionaries to hurting countries, or feed the hungry, or house the homeless.
+People who are broke can’t send missionaries to hurting countries, or feed the hungry, or house the homeless.
 Broke people don’t start college scholarship funds or endow research grants.
 Being wealthy allows you to take care of your family and be incredibly generous to your fellow man.

 So, go make some money!

-Here are a few unique scenarios that may change the calculus of the wealth building formula a little, but the principles don’t change.
+Here are a few unique scenarios that may change the calculus of the wealth building formula a little, but the principles of beoming a millionaire don’t change.

 If you haven’t started school yet, you are in a great position!
 The number one thing you can do to set yourself up financially is do what you can to minimize the amount of student loan debt you will have.
 That comes down to a couple of things.